RexQuantum/rexRL_rust/design_docs/01 - Thoughts on The Buried Tower.md

 * Is it post-scarcity?
 * Does The Tower do whatever it can to care for these people?
 * Why did it crack?
-    * Why couldn't it fix itself?
+    * Why couldn't it repair itself?
     * Why didn't the top section's consciousness remain the same distributed personality as the rest of The Tower after the separation?
     *  The nano machines that make up the tower's structure are work as a function of the _separate_ and the _whole_ of the AI so this theoretically *shouldn't* have happened.
     *   A computer a hundred kilometers tall, reconfigurable, ostensibly into a ship if it wanted to.
 If it could, really.